Donald J. Stohr

-Donald Julius Stohr (March 9, 1934 – December 10, 2015) was a United States district judge of the United States District Court for the Eastern District of Missouri.
+Donald Julius Stohr (March 9, 1934 – December 10, 2015) was an American attorney and Article III federal judge who served on the United States District Court for the Eastern District of Missouri from 1992 through 2015.

-Education and career
+Education and Early Career

-Born in Sedalia, Missouri, Stohr received a Bachelor of Science degree from Saint Louis University in 1956 and a Juris Doctor from Saint Louis University School of Law in 1958.
+Stohr was born in Sedalia, Missouri and received a Bachelor of Science degree from Saint Louis University in 1956 and a Juris Doctor from Saint Louis University School of Law in 1958.
 He was in private practice in St. Louis, Missouri from 1958 to 1962.
+In 1960 Stohr ran against Thomas F. Eagleton for Attorney General of Missouri.
+During the campaign, Stohr and Eagleton became friends and would drive to the debates together.
+Stohr and Eagleton would later become partners at Thompson & Mitchell, now known as Thompson Coburn LLP.

-At age 26 in 1960, he was the Republican candidate for Missouri attorney general, eventually losing to Democratic candidate Thomas F. Eagleton, eventual Democratic nominee for Vice President running with George McGovern.
-Stohr and Eagleton would drive to the debates together and became friends and later law partners.
-He was a first assistant county counselor, St. Louis County, Missouri from 1963 to 1965.
-He was a St. Louis County counselor from 1965 to 1966.
-He was in private practice in St. Louis from 1966 to 1973.
-He was the United States Attorney for the Eastern District of Missouri from 1973 to 1976.
-He was in private practice in St. Louis from 1976 to 1992.
+Stohr left private practice in 1963 to become an Assistant County Counselor for St. Louis County.
+In 1965 he became the lead St. Louis County Counselor until he returned to private practice in 1966.
+He remained in private practice until 1973 when he was named the United States Attorney for the United States District Court for the Eastern District of Missouri.
+He returned to private practice in 1976 where he remained until his nomination to be a federal judge.

-Federal judicial service
+Federal Judicial Service

-Stohr was nominated by President George H. W. Bush on November 14, 1991, to the United States District Court for the Eastern District of Missouri, to a new seat created by 104 Stat.
+On the recommendation of John Danforth, Stohr was nominated by President George H. W. Bush on November 14, 1991, to the United States District Court for the Eastern District of Missouri, to a new seat created by 104 Stat.
 5089.
 He was confirmed by the United States Senate on April 8, 1992, and received his commission on April 13, 1992.
-He assumed senior status on December 31, 2006, serving in that status until his death on December 10, 2015, in Ladue, Missouri.
+He assumed senior status on December 31, 2006, and remained on the bench until his death on December 10, 2015.